How Richard Ashcroft's Song For The Lovers was inspired by Joy Division

-The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club in front of an intimate audience late last year, and discussed everything from parenthood to the inspiration behind his biggest tracks.
+The former Verve frontman took part in a special conversation with Radio X's John Kennedy at London's Hammersmith Club in front of an intimate audience in 2018, and discussed the inspiration behind his biggest tracks.

-Speaking about his Song For The Lovers track, Ashcroft explained: "I was in a hotel in London.
+Speaking about Song For The Lovers, Ashcroft explained: "I was in a hotel in London.
 It was a pretty shoddy hotel and back in the day there was still some of those bedheads with built-in radios."

 "I was in a love situation," he continued.
 "Had a bit of a love affair thing going down and I turned the radio on and [Joy Division's] Love Will Tear Us Apart bizarrely came out of this radio on the bedhead.